jawj/IKEv2-setup/README.md

 ### Compatibility

-* The setup script is tested working on the cheapest VPSs offered by Linode, OVH, Vultr, and on Scaleway's ARM64-2GB (on Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered).
+* The setup script is tested working on the cheapest VPSs offered by Linode, OVH and Vultr, and on Scaleway's ARM64-2GB (on Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered).
-* The VPN configuration is tested working with the built-in VPN clients on OS X 10.12, Windows 10, and iOS 10, and the Android strongSwan client.
+* The VPN configuration is tested working with the built-in VPN clients on OS X 10.12, iOS 10, Windows 10, the Android strongSwan client, and (unsurprisingly) strongSwan on Linux.

 ### Caveats

-* The script will **not** work unmodified on 16.04 LTS because the `certbot` package is outdated (and found under the name `letsencrypt`).
+* The script will **not** work as-is on 16.04 LTS because the `certbot` package is outdated (and found under the name `letsencrypt`).
 * There's no IPv6 support — and, in fact, IPv6 networking is disabled — because I haven't got to grips with the security implications (e.g. `iptables` rules), and because supporting IPv6 prevents the use of `forceencaps`.
 * It's not recommended to use this unmodified on a server you use for anything else, as it does as it sees fit with various wider settings that may conflict with what you're doing.